nicolasnkGH/nicolasnkGH/README.md

 ## 🎓 **Education**

-- **Master of Science, Software Engineering - DevOps Engineering | August 2025 - June 2026
+- **Master of Science, Software Engineering - DevOps Engineering**, Western Governors University | August 2025 - June 2026

 - **Bachelor of Science in Computer Science**, University of the People | August 2024

 - **Associate's Degree in Computer Science**, University of the People | November 2022

 ---